mahak933/90DaysOfDevOps/2026/day-18/day-18-scripting.md

 Document: What does each flag do?

 `Flag`           `Meaning`                          `Effect`

-set -e           Exit on error                       Script stops if any command fails
+`set -e`           - Exit on error                       - Script stops if any command fails

-set -u           Undefined variable is an error      Prevents using variables that were not initialized
+`set -u`           - Undefined variable is an error      - Prevents using variables that were not initialized

-set -o pipefail  Pipeline fails if any step fails    Ensures reliable piped commands
+`set -o pipefail`  - Pipeline fails if any step fails    - Ensures reliable piped commands

 ------------------------------------------